 What are Filters?

-Filters are Custom Fields in the User Profile.
-There are two time-based custom fields that can be set as filters.
+Filters are User Profile field in the User Profile.
+There are two time-based user profile fields that can be set as filters.
 These are the Birthday field and the Date field.
 The date field can be renamed be anything you like such as Employment Start Date or Certification Renewal Date and anything else that fits your company’s needs.

-To add a time-based custom field, navigate to the Users profile, click on the settings icon in the top right hand corner.
+To add a time-based user profile field, navigate to the Users profile, click on the settings icon in the top right hand corner.
 This will bring you to the employee details menu.

 Take a look at how this looks below:

-Now that you have created based Custom Fields, you won't need to do that again!
-You will only need to go to your User's profile and update the relevant custom field.
+Now that you have created based User Profile Fields, you won't need to do that again!
+You will only need to go to your User's profile and update the relevant user profile field.

-In the example below I have gone to my user Rebecca Lawrence profile and updated the Time-based Custom field Birthday to be her birthday on June 24th, 1973
+In the example below I have gone to my user Rebecca Lawrence profile and updated the Time-based User profile field Birthday to be her birthday on June 24th, 1973

 How To Create a Time-Based Smart Group and What Can Be Filter For?